-It started out as a great day.
+It started out as an enjoyable day.
 I was facilitating a Vistage Key Executive Group meeting.
-The group members were engaged, good work was being done, and the time flew by.
+The group members were engaged, excellent work was being done, and the time flew by.
 Then I started getting concerned texts from my wife.
 The weather got progressively worse, the skies darkened, and alerts started popping up on my phone.
 It was very strange.
-As I drove home, I saw several cars that had veered off the road and ended up in pretty bad accidents.
-Fortunately, in each case, there were already police and medical personnel on the scene to help out.
+As I drove home, I saw several cars that had veered off the road and ended up in bad accidents.
+Fortunately, in each case, there were already police and medical personnel on the scene to help.
 Then as I got closer to home, the rain worsened, and my wife’s texts turned into increasingly nervous phone calls.

 It became fascinating and a bit unnerving to watch how many people drove or walked downtown to take in the spectacle.
 It certainly was an usual event to witness.
-I’m glad that none of us had to observe any tragedies or get thrust into a heroic life saving role.
+I’m glad that none of us had to observe any tragedies or get thrust into a heroic lifesaving role.
 It all ended up being more of a curiosity than anything.
-There was a part of me, however, that wondered what if one of them had done something silly and got caught up in a fast-moving current especially a child (there were many about).
-Sometimes common sense is a casualty to curiosity.
+There was a part of me, however, that wondered what if one of them had done something silly and got caught up in a fast-moving current, especially a child (there were many about).
+Sometimes common sense is a casualty of curiosity.

 The fact that life can be strange at times is undeniable.
 In the man versus nature battle, I think we’d be foolish to think that we humans have the edge on Mother Nature.
-We certainly have figured out to deal with nature on our terms when it is predictable and complaint.
+We certainly have figured out how to deal with nature on our terms when it is predictable and compliant.
 I’m not so sure we’re well equipped to deal with nature when things go awry.
 I now live in an area where tornado warnings are becoming a more common occurrence.
-This is relatively new phenomena.
+This is a new phenomenon.
 Are we being confronted globally and locally by warning signs that nature is becoming more volatile and unpredictable?
 I’m not sure although it does increasingly feel that way.

-My thoughts and prayers are with all of those who are suffering at the moment…I certainly hope things turn better for you soon!
+My thoughts and prayers are with all of those who are currently suffering…I certainly hope things turn better for you soon!